 Anyone can get a pressure ulcer, but the following things can make them more likely to form:

-- being over 70 – older people are more likely to have mobility problems and have skin that's more easily damaged through dehydration and other factors
+- being over 70 – older people are more likely to have mobility problems and skin that's more easily damaged through dehydration and other factors

 - being confined to bed with illness or after surgery